-Comprehensive care is defined and monitored with outcomes and audits reviewed at the Quality and Risk Committee meetings, minutes sighted 4/06/24; 13/08/24 and 1/10/24.
-Dorset Rehabilitation Centre uses feedback, data and outcomes together with evidenced based practice to support improvements in care.
+Comprehensive care is defined and monitored with outcomes and audits reviewed at the Quality and Risk Committee meetings.
+The Victorian Rehabilitation Centre uses feedback, data and outcomes together with evidenced based practice to support improvements in care.
 Submission of Clinical Indicators to the Australasian Rehabilitation Outcomes Centres (AROC) which is a benchmarking system to improve clinical rehabilitation outcomes.
 AROC reports July 2023 - June 2024 sighted.